When Pigs Fly Bakery: History

 When Pigs Fly Bakery was started by Ron Siegel, a former restaurateur, in Wells, Maine, in March 1993.
 At the time, there were no local bakeries, and Siegel saw a business opportunity.
 He took the name from the adynaton "when pigs fly;" Siegel's daughter had a poster that contained the phrase, and Siegel's family told him that pigs would fly before he made a successful career baking bread.
-Siegel's father loaned him 5,000 for a dough mixer, and he worked 17–20 hours a day.
+Siegel's father loaned him 5,000 for a dough mixer, and he worked 17 to 20 hours a day.
 On its opening day, When Pigs Fly produced 83 loaves of bread.

-Ron's brother Andrew was impressed by the bread's taste and moved from California in 1994 to join the company.
-Andrew began handling When Pig's Fly's business, while Ron managed the bakery.
-In an interview with Inc., Andrew recalled that he and Ron sometimes worked more than 24 hours straight during When Pigs Fly's early days: "not only mixing, rolling, baking, and packing the bread, but then doing deliveries ourselves when the delivery person would not show up."
+In 1994, Siegel's brother, Andrew, moved from California and joined the company.
+Andrew began handling When Pig's Fly's business, while Siegel managed the bakery.
+In an interview with Inc., Andrew recalled that he and Siegel sometimes worked more than 24 hours straight during When Pigs Fly's early days: "not only mixing, rolling, baking, and packing the bread, but then doing deliveries ourselves when the delivery person would not show up."
 They hired their first employee in late 1994.
-Ron was initially the sole delivery man and brought bread to stores in his 1987 Toyota pickup truck; by 2004, When Pigs Fly had 11 delivery trucks.
+Siegel was initially the sole delivery man and brought bread to stores in his 1987 Toyota pickup truck; by 2004, When Pigs Fly had 11 delivery trucks.

 By 2017, When Pigs Fly had moved to a larger facility in York, Maine, and was producing 12,000 bread loaves a day with 80 employees.
 The bakery is 25,000 square feet.
-Ron and Andrew decided to step aside from day-to-day operations in 2021; they hired Grant and James Broom, brothers from New London, New Hampshire, as CEO and president, respectively.
-The Brooms had been When Pigs Fly fans since childhood and became acquainted with the Siegels through a private equity firm.
+The brothers stepped down from daily operations in 2021, hiring Grant and James Broom, brothers from New London, New Hampshire, as CEO and president, respectively.
+The Brooms had been When Pigs Fly customers since childhood and became acquainted with the Siegels through a private equity firm.
 The Siegels remain owners.
 Andrew felt it was fitting that two brothers were taking over the company, noting the Brooms were around the same age as the Siegels when they started When Pigs Fly.